ezio416/trackmania-map-tracking/README.md

 # Trackmania (2020) Data

 Automated repository of JSON files containing information on items listed below.
-Feel free to use this data as you wish.
+Use this data as you wish.

 NOT YET ACTIVE AS OF 2025-01-27

 - Maps
-    - seasonal campaigns
+    - Seasonal Campaigns
     - Weekly Shorts
     - Tracks of the Day
     - Royal
 - Other
-    - Warrior medals
+    - Warrior Medals
-    - player zones
+    - Player Zones